Buying a Steel Frame House

 Yes, due to problems mentioned earlier in the article, it is generally more difficult to sell a steel frame house compared to a traditional brick house.

-Steel frame properties are notoriously difficult to insure and get a mortgage on, meaning many buyers will likely avoid this type of home.
+Steel frame properties can be notoriously difficult to insure and get a mortgage on, meaning many buyers will likely avoid this type of home.

 Should You Buy a Steel Frame Building?

-There are a number of advantages to purchasing a steel frame house, such as:
+There are some advantages to purchasing a steel frame house, such as:

 - Steel is a very durable material

-- Steel can cope better with water damage compared to wood
+- Steel can often cope better with water damage than wood

 - Approximately 60% of structural steel sourced in the UK is recycled, according to The Waste Resource Action Programme (WRAP)

 However, despite these potential benefits, buying a steel frame property can be a difficult process.
-The transaction will likely take longer than usual as it’s difficult finding a mortgage lender or even an insurer who is willing to cover a steel building.
+The transaction will likely take longer than usual as it can be difficult to find a mortgage lender and an insurer who is willing to cover a steel building.

 It will likely also increase the cost of buying a house as you might require a specialist property surveyor to conduct a rather intrusive survey.
 You will also require a much more substantial deposit when purchasing the property and could be expected to pay a higher interest rate.